 The practice had a clear management structure and relevant policies and procedures were in place.

-However, the governance arrangement in place needed improvements so that risks relating to the health, safety and welfare of service users and others who may be at risk which arise from the carrying on of the regulated activity could be fully identified and mitigated.
+There were governance arrangement in place; risks relating to the health, safety and welfare of service users and others who may be at risk which arise from the carrying on of the regulated activity had been fully identified and mitigated.